 You will work closely with families and other providers

 Many ABA programs involve working in the child's home or school.
 Teaching in these settings is one way to ensure clients are generalizing their skills to different environments.
 This means you may be responsible for helping parents and teachers to correctly implement procedures.

 You will take LOTS of data

 As a behavior therapist, you work on improving positive behaviors, and decreasing challenging behaviors.
 In order to know if behaviors are changing, we take data.
 Data are collected throughout each session.
 We use the data to decide when it's time to make adjustments to current programs.

-You probably won't have a 9-5 schedule
+You will have a flexible schedule